What is a Marketing Funnel and Why Should I Have One?

 There are several reasons a business should be using a marketing funnel:

 - You can see where you lose customers – A funnel report utilizes analytics to provide useful data on your sales funnel.
-With this reporting you can see exactly where in the sale funnel, such as Awareness or Consideration, potential customers are dropping out of the process.
+With this reporting, you can see exactly where in the sale funnel, such as Awareness or Consideration, potential customers are dropping out of the process.
 This, in turn, provides a starting point to review exactly what is going wrong in that stage.
 Rather than just saying, “Our conversions are low,” you can pinpoint pain points in the process and look to resolve them.

 - You can find leaks – All funnels leak.
-It has to do with their shape.
+It has to do with its shape.
 However, some areas are leakier than others which can reflect a problem in your process.
 This is different compared to just losing customers in a particular spot in the funnel.
 While some people will never buy or be interested no matter what you are doing, in other cases there are leaks happening because of other factors such as a loss of keyword rankings or a reduction in traffic from a social media site due to a change in their terms of service.

 - They are supported by Google – Google Analytics offers funnels.
 That is a big benefit because along with being free, GA is one of the best tools available for analyzing website information.
 You can use the Goal function to help set up funnels for reporting on things such as conversion rate or abandonment rate along with using advanced segmentation to understand visitor groups.